 Chris Poché of New Orleans is what the cognoscenti of Wizard Academy call, “our brand of crazy.”
 And it is this special brand of craziness that has made Chris and a few dozen of his buddies an important part of Mardi Gras.

 “Everyone in New Orleans is Don Quixote.
 Everyone.
 That stupid little Mardi Gras club happened because I looked at my buddy who is my accomplice in all things stupid.
 I looked at him and said, ‘Do you know what?
 We’re going to start one of these clubs, but we’re not marching, we’re riding around in power recliners dressed like lounge lizards.’
 And he went, ‘Yeah.’
 And eight months later, we were in the biggest parades because everyone here supports madness and Quixotic quests.
 Nobody looks at you like you’re crazy.
 They look at you like, ‘Hey, that’s a great idea.’
 The stupider the better.”

-But I can tell you that we will talk about Jesus and Don Quixote and John Steinbeck and String Theory and Hemingway’s Old Man and the Sea and I’ll share a few memories of the late Kary Mullis, the inventor of Polymerase Chain Reaction (PCR) and the winner of the Nobel Prize.
+But we will talk a little about Jesus and Don Quixote and John Steinbeck and String Theory and Hemingway’s Old Man and the Sea and I’ll share a few memories of the late Kary Mullis, the inventor of Polymerase Chain Reaction (PCR) and the winner of the Nobel Prize.

 Roy H. Williams